mohamedfawas/mohamedfawas/README.md

 ### Hi there, I am MOHAMED FAWAS  👋

 - 🔭 I’m currently pusuing maters in data analytics from Indian Institute Of Information Technology and Management-Kerala
-- 🌱 My area of interest is natural language processing, Machine learning and deep learning
+- 🌱 My area of interest is computer vision, Machine learning and deep learning
-- 👯 I’m looking to collaborate on data analytics and machine learning projects
+- 👯 I’m looking to collaborate on data science and machine learning projects
 - 📫 How to reach me: mohamed.da20@iiitmk.ac.in | fawastmh@gmail.com
 - 🔗 Connect with me on: https://www.linkedin.com/in/mohamed-fawas-337601151/
 - 💻 Also visit my kaggle profile: https://www.kaggle.com/mohamedfawas